 Since its re-legalization in many parts of the country, there has been a lot of controversy surrounding hemp oil.
 Beyond that, there seems to be a large amount of misinformation in the last year about the plant’s constituents -- CBD (cannabidiol) and THC (tetrahydrocannabinol).

 On the surface, the most apparent difference between the two cannabinoids is that one is psychoactive and the other isn’t.
 While THC is popularly known for causing a “high” feeling, CBD is considered non-psychoactive.
-Under the surface, while research is suggesting that THC has some medicinal properties, CBD is generally believed to be the main medicinal compound.
+Under the surface, while research is suggesting that THC has some medicinal properties, the potential value of CBD is that it may have medical value though no definitive research has produced empirical evidence to that effect.
 Both cannabinoids can be found in a myriad of forms such as oils for vaping or taken orally, capsules, topicals and edibles.
 With CBD, perhaps the most preferable way to administer it is through an oral CBD oil while adults who enjoy THC tend to vape or smoke it.

 So, we ask, if CBD oil doesn’t produce mind-altering effects, how does it actually work?